sciencePeptideDeck

 science

-Antibiotic-resistant infections
+Antibiotic-resistant bacterial infections

 Active research area with published studies